Alienxbe/SoLong/README.md

 `so_long` is the first graphical project created at 42.
 The goal is to build a basic 2D game using the school's graphical library, `minilibx`.

 As Celeste is my favorite game of all time, I decided to recreate it for this project.
-However, to simplify things, I focused on recreating the [Pico-8 version](https://www.lexaloffle.com/bbs/?tid=2145) of the game, which was made by Matt Thorson and Noel Berry in just 4 days!
+However, to simplify things, I focused on recreating the [Pico-8 version](https://www.lexaloffle.com/bbs/?tid=2145) of the game, which was made by Maddy Thorson and Noel Berry in just 4 days!

 ![Basic gameplay](assets/git/Gameplay_0.gif)